-- H5.4.1 All nominations for external examiners must be submitted using the University's external examiner nomination form found on the Registry Intranet pages. - H5.4.2 All nominations for external examiners should be checked using the 'External Examiner Checklist' form available on the Registry Intranet pages. - H5.4.3 Completed nomination forms should be signed by the Assistant Dean/Head of School, their equivalent, or nominee and then submitted to the Assistant Dean / Director or their equivalent for approval at Faculty / Institute-level. - H5.4.4 The Assistant Dean / Director or their equivalent will be required to approve and sign the paperwork.
-In the event of one member

-- not being available to sign the paperwork, a suitable nominee should be appointed. - Once approval has been given at Faculty / Institute-level the form should be passed to the Registry for scrutiny and subsequent approval at University level by the Registrar or nominee from the Quality Office, on behalf of the SQAEC. - H5.4.6 The Registry will ensure that all external examiners are appropriately inducted and a feedback form based on the induction should be completed by the external examiner and provided to the Registry. - H5.4.7 The Quality Office will produce an updated report for each meeting of the SQAEC.
+- H5.4.1 All nominations for external examiners must be submitted using the University's external examiner nomination form found on the Registry Intranet pages. - H5.4.2 All nominations for external examiners should be checked using the 'External Examiner Checklist' form available on the Registry Intranet pages. - H5.4.3 Completed nomination forms should be signed by the Director of Content or nominee and then submitted to their Associate Provost for approval. - H5.4.4 The Associate Provost will be required to approve and sign the paperwork.
+In the event of one member not being available to sign the paperwork, a suitable nominee should be appointed. - H5.4.5 Once approval has been given by the Associate Provost the form should be passed to the Registry for scrutiny and subsequent approval at University level by the Head of Registry or nominee from the Quality Office, on behalf of the Quality Committee. - H5.4.6 The Registry will ensure that all external examiners are appropriately inducted and a feedback form based on the induction should be completed by the external examiner and provided to the Registry. - H5.4.7 The Quality Office will produce an updated report for each meeting of the Quality Committee.